 The current Program Director is Dr. Judith Anglin, Ph.D., R.D.N., L.D.

-The program will be hosting two (Open Houses) for the academic year 2016 – 17.
-The dates are to be determined and will be posted on the website.
+The program will be hosting two (Open Houses) for each academic year.
+The dates will be posted on the website.

 Academy of Nutrition and Dietetics

 The Academy of Nutrition and Dietetics (AND) is the world's largest organization of food and nutrition professionals founded in Cleveland, Ohio, in 1917, by a visionary group of women dedicated to helping the government conserve food and improve the public's health and nutrition during World War I. Today, the Academy has over 100,000 credentialed practitioners — registered dietitian nutritionists, dietetic technicians, registered, and other dietetics professionals holding undergraduate and advanced degrees in nutrition and dietetics, and students.
 The Academy is committed to improving the nation's health and advancing the profession of dietetics through research, education and advocacy.
 More information about the Academy is available at http://www.eatright.org.

 Accreditation Council for Education in Nutrition and Dietetics

 The Accreditation Council for Education in Nutrition and Dietetics (ACEND), formerly known as the Commission on Accreditation for Dietetics Education (CADE) is the Academy of Nutrition and Dietetics' accrediting agency for education programs preparing students and interns for careers as registered dietitian nutritionists (RDN) or dietetic technicians, registered (DTR).
 ACEND serves and protects students and the public by assuring the quality and continued improvement of nutrition and dietetics education programs.
 More information about the ACEND is available at http://www.eatrightacend.org/ACEND.